 - Talk to the child's parents/carers about the concerns if you think there may be an obvious explanation such as a bereavement or pressure from their studies/exams. - If you need urgent advice contact the NSPCC Child Protection 24 hour HelpLine.
-Contact your local Social Services Department or, in an emergency, the Police. - If you are working with paddlers away from home, at a training camp, perhaps, or a national/regional competition - tell the team manager or the chief coach. - If you are working with a school inform the head teacher. - If you are involved in a paddle scheme such as local authority paddle lessons, refer to their Child Protection procedures.
+Contact your local Social Services Department or, in an emergency, the Police. - If you are working with paddlers away from home, at a training camp, perhaps, or a national/regional competition tell the team manager or the chief coach. - If you are working with a school inform the head teacher. - If you are involved in a paddle scheme such as local authority paddle lessons, refer to their Child Protection procedures.

-NB Even if reporting your concerns to club appointed persons or club officials you are also required to write to the BCU to advise them of your concern and to whom you have reported it.
-A standard reporting form for this purpose is available via clubs, the BCU Coaching Office or the BCU Web site.
-Address the letter / form to:
+NB Even if reporting your concerns to club appointed persons or club officials or the NSPCC, police or social services you are also required to contact the BCU Child Protection Officer to advise them of your concern and to whom you have reported it.

-The BCU Child Protection and Harassment Officer, British Canoe Union Coaching Service, Adbolton Lane, West Bridgford, Nottingham, NG2 5AS
+The BCU Child Protection and Lead Officer, British Canoe Union, 18 Market Place, Bingham, Nottingham, NG13 8AP - tel 0845 370 9500

-If a child tells you that he or she is being abused
+If a child/vulnerable adult tells you that he or she is being abused

+- Stay calm.

+- Don't promise to keep it to yourself.

+- Listen to what the child/vulnerable adult says and, please, take it seriously.

+- Only ask questions if you need to identify what the child/vulnerable adult is telling you don't ask the child/vulnerable adult about explicit details.

+- o When

+- o Where

+- o Who

+- What(not in detail)

-- Stay calm. - Don't promise to keep it to yourself. - Listen to what the child says and, please, take it seriously. - Only ask questions if you need to identify what the child is telling you - don't ask the child about explicit details. - Make a detailed note of what the child has told you but, as advised in the previous section, please don't delay passing on the information.
+- Make a detailed note of what the child/vulnerable adult has told you but, as advised in the previous section, please don't delay passing on the information.

-What should you do as a coach if you have allegations made against you.
+What should you do as a coach if you have allegations made against you?

-If as a coach you have had allegations made against you and you wish to discuss the matter with an impartial adviser you could contact the BCU's Coach Advisor.
+If as a coach you have had allegations made against you and you wish to discuss the matter with an impartial adviser you could contact the BCU's Coach Adviser.
 That person will have had no involvement with the reported concerns or incident and will be able to support and advise you as to how to represent yourself.

-The BCU Coach Adviser, British Canoe Union Coaching Service, Adbolton Lane, West Bridgford, Nottingham, NG2 5AS - tel 0115 9821100
+The BCU Coach Adviser, British Canoe Union, 18 Market Place, Bingham, Nottingham, NG13 8AP - tel 0845 370 9500